jamiefolsom/arbotopia/_posts/2019-04-18-spring-arrivals-on-the-necklace.md

 ![](/images/P1100696.jpg)

-There are two “races” of the Northern Flicker, Red and Yellow Shafted, referring to the color of the wing feather shafts.
+There are two “races” of the Northern Flicker, Red and Yellow Shafted, referring to the color of the wing and tail feather shafts.
 Can you tell which one this is?

 Warblers were equally hard to find; we had several Yellow-rumped and one lovely Black and White Warbler that we saw in the thickets on the way up to Ward’s Pond and again on the path as we returned: